Decompression equipment: Decompression station

-A decompression station is a place set up to facilitate the planned decompression for a dive team, and to help a group of divers stay together during long decompression.
+A decompression station is a place set up to facilitate the planned decompression for a technical dive team, and to help a group of divers stay together during long decompression.
 A simple example would be a decompression trapeze system linked to the shotline or the dive boat.
 The decompression station may also have backup equipment stored in case of emergency, and provides a visual depth reference, and a physical aid to maintaining a constant depth.
 More complex systems may include a small underwater habitat.

 In cases where a decompression habitat is used, there may be less exposure to cold water if the divers can partly or completely exit the water into an air-filled space, equivalent to an open diving bell.
 A habitat type decompression station can be an advantage when doing long decompressions on high oxygen partial pressure as the risks associated with oxygen toxicity are reduced, and it is easier for safety divers to assist.
 The term decompression station is associated with technical diving, professional divers would generally use a wet or dry diving bell for the same purpose.

 Diving stages and wet bells

 A diving stage, sometimes known as a diving basket, is a platform on which one or two divers stand which is hoisted into the water, lowered to the workplace or the bottom, and then hoisted up again to return the diver to the surface and out of the water.
-This equipment is almost exclusively used by surface supplied professional divers, as it requires fairly complex lifting equipment.
+This equipment is almost exclusively used by surface supplied professional divers, as it requires fairly complex man-rated lifting equipment.
 A diving stage allows the surface team to conveniently manage a diver's decompression as it can be hoisted at a controlled rate and stopped at the correct depth for decompression stops, and allows the divers to rest during the ascent.
 It also allows the divers to be relatively safely and conveniently lifted out of the water and returned to the deck or quayside.

 A wet bell, or open bell, is similar to a diving stage in concept, but has an air space, open to the water at the bottom in which the divers, or at least their heads, can shelter during ascent and descent.
 A wet bell provides more comfort and control than a stage and allows for longer time in the water.
-Wet bells are used for air and mixed gas, and divers can decompress using oxygen from a mask at 12 m.
+Wet bells are used for air and mixed gas diving, and divers can decompress using oxygen from a mask at 12 m.

 The launch and recovery system (LARS) is the equipment used to deploy and recover a stage or diving bell.
+The sane name is applied to the equipment used to launch and recover small submersibles and ROVs.